What Encryption Should I Choose?

 Security Requirements

 Consider the sensitivity of your data and how long it needs to remain secure.
-AES-256 provides the highest level of security for long-term protection.
+AES-256 provides the highest level of security for symmetric encryption, while RSA with 2048+ bit keys is recommended for asymmetric needs.

 Performance Considerations